 - Have your data ported in electronic, machine readable format from Mazaru to yourself or another organisation

-Please get in touch with us any time and we’ll spring into action without delay – the longest we’ll ever take is within one month of hearing from you.
+You can get in touch by email at firstname.lastname@example.org and we’ll spring into action without delay – the longest we’ll ever take is within one month of hearing from you.
 If your request is particularly complex, or you’ve asked a lot of questions, we might extend this by 2 further months.

 We might request your consent for processing your Personal Data of a sensitive nature, which relate to racial or ethnic origin, biometric data or data concerning health.
 If your consent is given, you have the right to withdraw it at any time.